vEnhance/web.evanchen.cc/input/letters.md

    This way, I can tailor my letter to complement what you've already written.
 5. If I've written a letter for you in the past, please remind me about it.
-6. Please also specify which email address you applied to the program with.
+6. Please also specify which email you applied to the program with.
 7. Specify what "type" of letter I am writing, if applicable.
    For example, colleges commonly distinguish between, say "required" letters from a math teacher, or optional "supplements"